 The Georgia Department of Education maintains a network of mediators to assist LEAs, including state charter schools, in resolving disputes with parents of children with disabilities.
 The mediation process may be used in conjunction with other dispute resolution procedures of IDEA or as a stand-alone method to reach agreement.
 Some LEAs also utilize additional mediators, such as the Atlanta Justice Center, as an alternative or supplement to the process used by the Georgia Department of Education.
-The mediation process through the Georgia Department of Education is available at no cost to state charter schools.
+The mediation process through the Georgia Department of Education.